bmrf/tron/README.md

 # CHANGE DEFAULTS (advanced)

-If you don't want to use the command-line and don't like Tron's defaults, you can change the following default variables.
+If you don't want to use the command-line and don't like Tron's defaults, you can change the following default settings.
 Keep in mind command-line switches will always override their respective default option when used.

 **Edit this file**: `\tron\resources\functions\tron_settings.bat`